-Maine is blueberry central.
-They produced 83 million pounds of wild blueberries last year.
-According to state laws, anyone who grows, buys, sells, or handles blueberries is subject to the three-fourths of a penny per pound tax.
-The $1.5 million in revenue has been used for research and educational programs to help the crop grow better.
+According to state laws, anyone who grows, buys, sells, or handles wild blueberries pays three quarters of a cent per pound for tax.
+The $1.5 million in revenue from this tax has been used for research and educational programs to improve the crop’s growth.

 If you are into gardening in Hawaii, you can deduct up to $3,000 for maintaining your trees.
-The tree must have historical and cultural significance.
+To qualify, the tree must have historical and cultural significance.
 The state has over 1,000 “exceptional trees.”

 If you plan on getting married in South Carolina, you are eligible for a $50 credit for receiving pre-marital counseling.
-As long as the counseling is done by a certified clergy member and the couple receives a marriage license during that year, they are eligible for the money.
+You are eligible for the credit as long as the counseling is done by a certified clergy member and you receive a marriage license during that year.

-If you are over 100 years of age and not claimed as a depended, you are exept from income tax in New Mexico.
+If you are over 100 years of age and not claimed as a dependent, you are exempt from income tax in New Mexico.